 3. The competition will provide two-group espresso machines and grinders

-4. Competitors should report to the competition in time.
-Organizers will not make up time for competitors for any late arrival.
+4. Competitors should report to the competition on time.
+Organizers will not make up time for competitors’ late arrival.

 6. Judges’ decisions are deemed final.

-7. Competitors are complied with the Organizer and Sponsors use of teams’ names and images for promotion/ marketing purposes without charge.
+7. Competitors comply with the Organizer and Sponsors’ use of teams’ names and images for promotion/ marketing purposes without charge.

 8. If the competitor has forgotten any of their equipment and/ or accessories during their preparation time, the competitor may exit the stage to retrieve the missing items; however, their preparation time will not be paused.

-9. Once the teams have completed their performance, they should begin cleaning up the station.
-Competitors are expected to remove all their personal equipment and supplies and thoroughly wipe down their station.
+9. Once the teams have completed their performance on stage, they should begin cleaning up the station.
+Competitors are expected to remove all their personal equipment and supplies and thoroughly wipe their station.

 SCORING EVALUATION: